Do Wasps Make Honey?

 3. Honey wasps live in large, social colonies, but unlike honey bee colonies, they may have several hundred queens.

-4. Honey wasps are also recognized as important predators of many arthropod species considered to be crop pests.
-The species Brachygastra lecheguana are able to detect insect 'pest' larvae inside closed flower buds.
-The process involves the honey wasp tapping the buds with her antennae until a larvae is detected.
-The wasp will then bite into the flower bud and pull out the pest larvae3.
+4. Honey wasps are recognized as important predators of many crop pests.
+For example, Brachygastra lecheguana are able to detect insect 'pest' larvae inside closed flower buds.
+The honey wasp taps the buds with her antennae until she finds a bud in which a larva is detected.
+The wasp will then bite into the flower bud and pull out the pest larva3.

 5. Like honey bees, honey wasps swarm to create new colonies in different locations.